Mind Matters Mental Health Checks

 - Helping the employee take a balanced view of their mood during the weeks leading up to the day of the assessment.

-The information disclosed during Step 1 is input into our expert system which calculates the employee’s degree of Anxiety and Depression.
+The information disclosed during Step 1 is input into our expert system which provides objective and quantified mental health assessments.

 - Generalised Anxiety Disorder.

 A Depression calculation uses the PHQ-9 tool for assessment of the severity of depressive symptoms, not explained by substance use or another medical or psychiatric condition.

 GAD-7 and PHQ-9 are accredited by the National Institute for Health and Care Excellence for measuring the presence and severity of Anxiety and Depression in primary care situations (e.g., during GP consultations and Mind Matters Assessments).

 Two key clinical components of Mind Matters Mental Health Checks encourage the employee to recognise and disclose any underlying stressors:

 - The objectivity of the GAD-7 and PHQ-9 calculators helps to de-personalise the assessment and externalise any sense that the employee is being “judged”.

 - We will have been: